Father Ted: Potential remakes

-Musical
+Cancelled musical

 In an interview with Radio Times in January 2015, Linehan said that he wanted to revive Father Ted as a musical stage production.
 He stated that he would never revive the television series, "because of the risk you poison people's memories of the original", but that the completely new format would make the project worthwhile.
 He mentioned the possibility of a dance number with "spinning cardinals".
 He said that the musical would have to reference the Catholic child abuse scandals, saying, "The jokes would have to have a little bit more edge, because you just can't ignore this stuff."
 Mathews was "not as convinced" of the musical idea, though Linehan insisted it could work.

 In December, Mathews said that he and Paul Woodfull were developing a Joshua Trio musical and a show focusing on a "Father Michael Cleary-type character", and that the Father Ted musical may follow.
 He expressed concerns that it would "dilute the product" or be seen as a "cash-in", but said that he believed there was an audience for the project.
 In April 2017, Linehan said that the musical would draw inspiration from The Book of Mormon, and would "go for the jugular ...
 You get all the things people loved about it, all the innocence and all the sweetness, but introduce a harder edge."
 Linehan also said that, being a special event, the musical would need to focus on a "world-shaking" story, possibly with Ted becoming Pope due to "some weird succession thing".